GDPR & contract management

 One of the places where many are already 100% digitised is in their bookkeeping – there are established procedures for approving invoices and the accounting system stores all relevant invoices, credit notes and vouchers in accordance with the Danish Bookkeeping Act.

-Now all you need is the rest, the correspondence, contracts and agreements behind the incoming and outgoing accounting documents – this may seem overwhelming.
-Our recommendation is to do what you would do if you were climbing Mount Everest – take one step at a time.
+Now you “just” need the rest, the correspondence, contracts and agreements behind the incoming and outgoing accounting documents – this can seem confusing.
+Our recommendation is that you do the same as if you were climbing Mount Everest – take one step at a time.

-With preparation and the right equipment, you’ll reach your goal safely and faster, which is why we’ve developed COMAsystem – a user-friendly and intuitive contract management system that doesn’t drain your organisation’s resources.
+With preparation and the right equipment, you get there safely and faster, which is why we developed COMAsystem – an easy-to-use and intuitive contract management system that doesn’t drain your organization of resources.
 We support you throughout the onboarding process and structure the solution to match your workflows.

 Take the first step – book an online demo and learn how we can secure your contract data and data protection compliance.